Fiji Visa Guide: Do You Need a Visa to Visit Fiji? 🛂 [2025]© FijiPocketGuide.com

 Pre-Arranged Visitor Visas: How to Get a Visa for Fiji

-If you are from a country that is not on the visa-exempt list (see above) then you will need to apply for a pre-arranged visa in order to visit Fiji as a visitor.
-This can be applied for at Fiji High Commission and Embassy offices or lodged at one of the Immigration offices based in Fiji via faxing or by post.
-You will find the postal addresses on the Fiji Immigration website.
+If you are from a country not on the visa-exempt list (see above), you will need to apply for a pre-arranged visa to visit Fiji as a visitor.
+This can be applied for at a Fiji High Commission and Embassy office overseas or lodged at one of the Fiji Immigration offices based in Fiji via their Online Portal, fax or post.
+You will also find the postal addresses on the Fiji Immigration website.

 When applying for a pre-arranged visa, you have two choices of visa:

 • Single Entry Visa (SEV) – the visa is valid for three months and can be used for a single entry to Fiji.
-The application fee is FJ$91.
+The application fee is FJ$95.

 What Do You Need to Lodge a Visa Application?